Rating cut piles pressure on Spain to seek aid

 “But the longer term impact could be very significant if the market sees the trajectory towards Spain’s eventual exclusion from (investment grade) indices as inevitable.”

-Secretary of State for the Economy Fernando Jimenez Latorre reiterated that Madrid was still considering whether to apply for aid.

-S&P’s action brought it in line with peer Moody‘s, which also has Spain on the verge of losing its investment grade and is due to complete a review of that rating this month.
+The action brought S&P into line with peer Moody‘s, which also has the country on the verge of losing its investment grade and is due to complete a review of that rating this month.

-Spanish borrowing costs have fallen back from levels above 7 percent that triggered bailouts for other euro zone states, but the yield on its 10-year bond rose to near 6 percent early on Thursday before dipping back to 5.85 percent.
+The yield investors demand to hold Spanish benchmark 10-year debt rose to near 6 percent early on Thursday before dipping back to 5.85 percent, marginally up from its overnight close.

+Spain is at the center of the euro zone debt crisis as nervous investors await a decision on European aid which would kick-start a bond-buying program by the European Central Bank and bring down funding costs.

+Madrid was still considering whether to apply for aid, Secretary of State for the Economy Fernando Jimenez Latorre reiterated at a conference on Thursday.

+The S&P downgrade had come as a surprise and the agency would reconsider its stance on the country’s debt once it saw Spain was meeting its fiscal targets, he said.

+In July, Spanish benchmark borrowing costs fell from levels that triggered bailouts for other euro zone states after ECB head President Mario Draghi pledged to protect the euro.

-Improved funding conditions over the last month have helped Spanish corporates and banks, including Santander (SAN.MC) and BBVA (BBVA.MC), return to markets for funds and reduce reliance on the ECB for funding.
+Improved funding conditions in Spain over the last month have helped Spanish corporates and banks, including Santander (SAN.MC) and BBVA (BBVA.MC), return to markets for funds and reduce reliance on the ECB for funding.

-“There has been a window for Spanish companies and banks to tap the bond markets and that has reduced the reliance in September, but it is still too early to talk about a new trend and overall the dependence on the ECB seems high,” said Nuria Alvarez, analyst at Madrid-based Renta 4.

 The Treasury plans a private placement of 4.86 billion euros ($6.3 billion) of bonds maturing in 2015, 2016 and 2017 on Thursday to finance part of a fund aimed at reducing financing costs for Spanish regions that have been shut out of markets.